Cyril-zip/AWS-SAA-C02-Study-Guide/README.md

   - When it's running (hot attach)
   - When it's stopped (warm attach)
   - When the instance is being launched (cold attach).
+- Primary network interfaces cannot be detached from an instance, secondary network interfaces can be detached and attached to a different
+EC2 instance.
 - If an EC2 instance fails with ENI properly configured, you (or more likely,the code running on your behalf) can attach the network interface to a hot standby instance.
 Because ENI interfaces maintain their own private IP addresses, Elastic IP addresses, and MAC address, network traffic will begin to flow to the standby instance as soon as you attach the network interface on the replacement instance.
 Users will experience a brief loss of connectivity between the time the instance fails and the time that the network interface is attached to the standby instance, but no changes to the VPC route table or your DNS server are required.
 - For instances that work with Machine Learning and High Performance Computing, use EFA (Elastic Fabric Adaptor).
 EFAs accelerate the work required from the above use cases.
 EFA provides lower and more consistent latency and higher throughput than the TCP transport traditionally used in cloud-based High Performance Computing systems.
 - EFA can also use OS-bypass (on linux only) that will enable ML and HPC applications to interface with the Elastic Fabric Adaptor directly, rather than be normally routed to it through the OS.
 This gives it a huge performance increase.